stjordanis/graph-tool/doc/quickstart.rst

    >>> vcolor[v1] = "#1c71d8"
    >>> vcolor[v2] = "#2ec27e"

-Property maps can then be used in a many ``graph-tool`` functions to set node and edge properties, for example:
+Property maps can then be used in many ``graph-tool`` functions to set node and edge properties, for example:

 .. doctest:: two-nodes